devanshk/AStarPathfinding/README.md

 # AStarPathfinding
-Quick demo of A* to find the shortest path between two points.
+Quick experiment using A* to find the shortest path between two points.

-Open dist/index.html and click two points to try it out!
+Head to https://devanshk.github.io/AStarPathfinding/ and click two points to try it out!